das-arjun/ASCII-Wires/README.md

 Teensy 4.0 / 4.1 (ARM Cortex-M7 architecture)\
 // Replace old AVR register code with native 32-bit hardware timers:\
 __#include <TimerInterrupt.h> // Example for 32-bit boards__
-## Pinout
+### Pinout
 Pin D2 arduino --- P0 micro:bit
 SDA and SCL --- (ditto on the MCP-based I²C LCD)
-## 📄 License Apache 2.0
+## 📄 Notes

 This project is intended for educational and experimental purposes.\
-I have no grudges or copyright for ASCII, Arduino, nor microbit and solemnly agree to all rules and regulations.
+I have no grudges or copyright for ASCII, Arduino, nor microbit and solemnly agree to all rules and regulations.\
 This repo was made for fun, by an 11 yr old.
-No beef with the ESP-32 storyteller \href{https://example.com}{ESP-32 storyteller}; although this is the first part of a big project.
+No beef with the [ESP-32 storyteller](https://github.com/slvDev/esp32-ai); although this is the first part of a big project.\
 Step 1: Send binary ASCII through wires.
-(Done)
+(Done)\
-Step 2: Make a LM (Either LLM or SLM)
+Step 2: Make a LM (Either LLM or SLM)\
-Step 3: Figure out how to get that info to the micro:bit Step 4: We have a Poem Generator!
+Step 3: Figure out how to get that info to the micro:bit.\
+Step 4: We have a Poem Generator!\
+I specifically made this with a microcontroller with ATMega32p stats and a basic C++ interface, Arduino Uno R3; and a basic SLM handler, micro:bit, which can use SLMs to do basic stuff, and is programmable with JS, Python, Scratch and its lookalikes whether in the Gandi family or not; because I think it would honestly be more impressive if I did it that way, than to use complex microcontroller/Linux PC beasts, like the Raspberry Pi 5/ AI HAT+ /AI HAT+ 2 or an ESP-32 based controller like the Arduino Mini/Nano.
+But that is for you, dear viewer, to think about and decide.
+You are allowed to fork it.